canburaks/nextjs-notion-starter-kit/readme.md

 ## Intro

-This repo is what I use to power my personal blog / portfolio site [transitivebullsh.it](https://transitivebullsh.it).
+This repo is what I use to power my personal blog / portfolio site [transitivebullsh.it].

-It uses Notion as a CMS, fetching content from Notion and then uses [Next.js](https://nextjs.org/) and [react-notion-x](https://github.com/NotionX/react-notion-x) to render everything.
+It uses Notion as a CMS, fetching content from Notion and then uses [Next.js] and [react-notion-x] to render everything.

-The site is then deployed to [Vercel](http://vercel.com).
+The site is then deployed to [Vercel]http//vercel.com.

 ## Features